OData/WebApi/README.md

 cd OData
 build
 ```
+### Testing
+Each solution contains some test projects.
+Please open it, build it and run all the tests in the test explorer.
+For running tests you must open the solution as *Administrator*.

 ### Nightly builds
 1. In your NuGet Package Manager settings add the following package source:
   * https://www.myget.org/F/aspnetwebstacknightly/